ROCm/MIOpen/docs/index.rst

 MIOpen documentation
 ********************************************************************

-To learn more about MIOpen docs home page!
-To learn more, see :doc:`What is MIOpen? <./what-is-miopen>`
+Welcome to our documentation home page.
+To learn more about MIOpen, refer to :doc:`What is MIOpen? <./what-is-miopen>`

 Our documentation is structured as follows: